Japanese jets in 1/72 scale |

 ... the Agressor jet show quite some

-weathering in areas on real planes, but not over the entire airframe.
+weathering in areas on real jets, but not over the entire airframe.
 Look

 at the picture on the box and you see the red balls were also "weathered".